Museums and legal history

 A selection of digitized collections, in alphabetical order by country

 The Papyrological Institute in Leiden was founded in 1935 by three legal historians.
 It has a succinct list of links to the main papyrological portals, and also a virtual exhibit.
 You can find a very rich links collection at the website of the Association International des Papyrologues (Université Libre, Brussels).
 In particular Papyri.info gives quick access to editions and often images of papyri.
 The Trismegistos portal and its subdomains offer all its riches for subscribers, but there is plenty to find in open access.
+Multispectral imaging for papyri is shown at JSTOR in a digital collection created by the Brigham Young University

 General information, portals and lists